vi-li/custom-obs-scripts/README.md

 - **Scene (string)**: Which scene you want this functionality to work on.
 Currently, you can only specify one scene at a time.
 - **Source (string)**: Which source you want to show/hide.
 Currently, you can only specify one source at a time.

-Limitations:
-- **WIP**: Seems to cause some kind of memory leak.
-Need to fix.
+Limitations (Temporary):
-- Script only works on one scene and one source at the moment.
+- Script only works on one scene and one source.
-- Source needs to be named the same thing as its application .exe at the moment.
+- Source needs to be named the same thing as its application .exe.

 ---